 The envelope generator creates a signal that varies over time.
 It consists of 5 phases.
+The first phase delay - sets the delay in time before the attack phase starts, from 0 to 2.43 seconds.

-The first phase 'delay' is started by a MIDI note-on or gate trigger event.
+'delay' is started by a MIDI note-on or gate trigger event.
 The final release phase starts by a MIDI note-off or gate off event.